Chippewa / Ojibwa History

 • Wayne Babeau, Purple Heart KIA Leech Lake band

 • Sgt.
-Benny Bowstring, POW Medal MIA, Leech-Lake Band, Died from starvation as a POW, remains not returned
+Benny Bowstring, Purple Heart MIA, Leech-Lake Band, Died from starvation as a POW, remains not returned

 • Martin B, Chevrier, Nipissing First Nation KIA